Parkland survivors announce sweeping gun control plan: 'Green New Deal, but for guns'

 CLICK HERE TO GET THE FOX NEWS APP

-A new gun violence czar -- "National Director of Gun Violence Prevention" -- would be in charge of implementing their goals for the federal government and empower "agencies that have all been structurally weakened by the gun lobby
+A new gun violence czar, "National Director of Gun Violence Prevention," would be in charge of implementing their goals for the federal government and empower "agencies that have all been structurally weakened by the gun lobby

 As in the past, the group targeted the NRA for its role in fighting against gun control legislation, calling for investigations by the Federal Election Commission and Internal Revenue Service.